 Note: What is the security material and the protocol betwen AIoT device and reader is not addressed in the present document.

-Editor’s Note: Whether ntopo2 key is long-term key or not and the security impact of ntopo2 key being a long-term key is not addressed in the present document.
+NOTE: Whether ntopo2 key is long-term key or not and the security impact of ntopo2 key being a long-term key is not addressed in the present document.

 6.19.3 Evaluation